Brob2nd/Smash-Remix-Debugged/readme.md

 Halofactory: Creator of the Tap Jump option, programmer for Vanilla Smash Remix.

+MrMarioBros222: Fixer or the Sandbag 1P Modes crashes and animations changes.

 coffee: Musician/Arranger of the Donkey Kong Jr. Song and part of the Vanilla Smash Remix OST.

 B3313 Team and Newsupkaizo55: Creators of B3313, and musicians/composers of the 16 entirely new songs added for the mod